Biodiversity Arts Outdoor School

 As an outdoor school provider, we value and are committed to the principles of Equity, Diversity and Inclusion.
 In providing an outdoor school experience for the students of our community, we are committed to removing historical and systemic barriers to participation in our program.
 We seek to remove these barriers to participation by creating a safe and inclusive learning environment which respects the diverse experiences of our staff and students.
-At outdoor school we foster an environment where students feel comfortable expressing themselves, their creativity and learn to their fullest potential.
+At outdoor school we foster an environment where students feel comfortable expressing themselves and their creativity.

 FOR MORE INFORMATION:

 At Biodiversity Arts Outdoor School, students receive profound inspiration during their miraculous time in the natural world.

 As artist Deb Van Poolen teaches at Biodiversity Arts Outdoor School, she draws from wisdom gained in 25 years of teaching art in outdoor settings.

 At Biodiversity Arts Outdoor School, students roam freely in beautiful spaces, reflecting on natural history with words, sculptures and paints.

 Importance of an Outdoor School Program, from Deb Van Poolen, Biodiversity Arts Outdoor School Director

 Outdoor Schools combine so many of life’s most wonderful things: clean air, invigoratingly activities, fantastic subject matter, integration of art into scientific study, and deep, meaningful friend-to-friend and teacher-to-friend relationships.
 We would love to have you join us for an unforgettable learning experience!